xying21/ckb_sdk/docs/introduction/overview.md

 7. Set Gas Limit Higher.

-   Polyjuice Testnet requires a higher gas limit to be set for transactions.
+   Godwoken Testnet requires a higher gas limit to be set for transactions.

    Open the `TTNguyenToken.ts ` file under the path `~/projects/Dapps-Support-ForceBridge/src/lib/contracts` and add a new constant at the beginning of the file: